Contact the SENCO

 My name is Jo Tilley and I am the Special Educational Needs Co-ordinator at Charles Darwin.

-I am available Thursdays and Fridays, if you would like to pop in and see me.
+I am available Wednesday, Thursday and Friday, if you would like to pop in and see me.

 If you would like to drop in to discuss your child’s learning and their progress please phone the office to arrange a time or email me at the address below and I will get back to you.